lRomul/sensorium/README.md

 ## Solution

 Key points:
-* [DwiseNeuro](src/models/dwiseneuro.py) - novel model architecture for prediction neural activity in the mouse primary visual cortex
+* [DwiseNeuro](src/models/dwiseneuro.py) - novel model architecture for prediction neural activity in the mouse primary visual cortex.
-* Solid cross-validation strategy with splitting folds by perceptual video hash
+* Solid cross-validation strategy with splitting folds by perceptual video hash.
-* Training on all mice with an option to fill unlabeled samples via distillation
+* Training on all mice with an option to fill unlabeled samples via distillation.

 ## Model Architecture